shana-ck/bskysportsbot/README.md

 ### In Docker

 Hey look I figured out Docker!
-Just run `docker build -t bskysportsbot .` to build and `docker run -d --env-file .env bskysportsbot` (to run detached using your .env file).
-I have not published an image so you need to build it locally.
+Use the attached Docker Compose file to run in Docker.
+This also sets up a container running Prometheus with metrics.
+You will need to set up your own `prometheus.yml` in order to view metrics in Grafana.

 ### Not in Docker